18F/continua11y-dashboard/README.md

 Database is postgres and you need to create these databases outside the application scripts:

-    createdb continu_a11y_test # for test env
+    createdb continua11y_dashboard_test # for test env
-    createdb continu_a11y-development # for test development
+    createdb continua11y_dashboard_development # for development

-Other database configuration options can be found in `config/database.json`.
+The database sql abstraction is provided by the module `knex`, and other database configuration options can be found in the `./knexfile.js`.

+Migrations are also handled by this module.

+Creating a new migration can be done via:

+    node_modules/.bin/knex migrate:make ___migration_name_here___

+Migrate the databases via

+    NODE_ENV=development node_modules/.bin/knex migrate:latest
+    NODE_ENV=test        node_modules/.bin/knex migrate:latest

 #### Testing